ibNez/Arcane-Realms/docs/API.md

 ## REST Endpoints

-All routes are served over HTTP on port **8080** and currently require no authentication in local development.
+All routes are served over HTTP on port **8080**.
+In production, requests must include an `Authorization: Bearer <JWT>` header;
+local development still bypasses authentication.
 The plan is to prefix stable routes with `/v1/` once the API hardens.
 Requests should include a `Content-Type: application/json` header.
-Basic IP‑based rate limiting will be introduced as soon as the API is exposed beyond localhost.
+Rate limiting is enforced at **100 requests per minute** per IP and **10 000** requests per day per token.

 ### POST `/llm`
 **Request**